-(c1) Fees. - Notwithstanding any other provision of this section, a rule that establishes a new fee or increases an existing fee shall not become effective until the agency has complied with the requirements of G.S.
-12-3.1.

-- (d) Legislative Day and Day of Adjournment.
-As used in this section: - (1) A "legislative day" is a day on which either house of the General Assembly convenes in regular session. - (2) The "day of adjournment" of a regular session held in an odd-numbered year is the day the General Assembly adjourns by joint resolution or by operation of law for more than 30 days. - (3) The "day of adjournment" of a regular session held in an even-numbered year is the day the General Assembly adjourns sine die.

-(e) OSHA Standard. - A permanent rule concerning an occupational safety and health standard that is adopted by the Occupational Safety and Health Division of the Department of Labor and is identical to a federal regulation promulgated by the Secretary of the United States Department of Labor becomes effective on the date the Division delivers the rule to the Codifier of Rules, unless the Division specifies a later effective date.
+- Fees.
+Notwithstanding any other provision of this section, a rule that establishes a new fee or increases an existing fee shall not become effective until the agency has complied with the requirements of G.S.
+12-3.1. - (d) Legislative Day and Day of Adjournment. - As used in this section: - A "legislative day" is a day on which either house of the General Assembly convenes in regular session. - The "day of adjournment" of a regular session held in an odd-numbered year (2) is the day the General Assembly adjourns by joint resolution for more than 10 days. - The "day of adjournment" of a regular session held in an even-numbered (3) year is the day the General Assembly adjourns sine die. - OSHA Standard.
+A permanent rule concerning an occupational safety and health standard that is adopted by the Occupational Safety and Health Division of the Department of Labor and is identical to a federal regulation promulgated by the Secretary of the United States Department of Labor becomes effective on the date the Division delivers the rule to the Codifier of Rules, unless the Division specifies a later effective date.
 If the Division specifies a later effective date, the rule becomes effective on that date.